The Best Gemstones For Everyday Wear, And Why

 There are a lot of ways to take care of your jewelry and keep it in top condition.
 But one of the more powerful ways you can make sure your jewelry stays in good condition is to choose a stone that holds up to daily wear well.

 There are a lot of factors that make a stone good for daily wear.
 Color, variety of cuts and shapes, hardness, and how easily a stone can be damaged in other ways all have a part to play.
+Here are the most important things to remember.

-Still, I’ve put together a list of some recommendations, along with the qualities that make these stones perfect for daily wear.
+I’ve put together a list of some recommendations, along with the qualities that make these stones perfect for daily wear.
 Sure, you could default to always wearing diamond jewelry since diamonds are incredibly hard and durable, but where would the fun in that be?

 After all, variety is the spice of life!